PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Related Work

 While node classification is a transductive approach, where one needs to build a corpus-level graph consisting both train and test document nodes, InducT-GCN~\cite{inductgcn} extends the task into a inductive approach, where a training corpus graph is constructed first similarly to TextGCN, and any new test corpus is built as a virtual subgraph for inference.

 Graph classification, in which you classify a document graph as opposed to a document node, has also been used as an inductive approach to text classification.
 Text-Level-GNN~\cite{huang-etal-2019-text} uses a sliding window to build multiple graphs, each with a small number of nodes and edges, with trainable edge weights that are shared across the graphs for the same word pair.
-Huang et al. also uses a message passing mechanism instead of a GCN architecture, relying on aggregating neighbourhood information via max-pooling and combining them via weighted sums, instead of convolution functions.
+Huang et al. also uses a message passing mechanism instead of a GCN architecture, relying on aggregating neighborhood information via max-pooling and combining them via weighted sums, instead of convolution functions.
 Graph Fusion Network~\cite{DAI2022107659} constructs four individual global word co-occurrence graphs, and each document is represented as with a set of four subgraphs.
 GCN is applied to each subgraph, and the resulting output is concatenated, passed through an MLP layer, and average-pooled to obtain the final document embedding.

-There are also combinatory methods such as HyperGAT (Hypergraph Attention Networks)~\cite{ding-etal-2020-less} building hypergraphs for each document to capture high-level interaction between words, consisting of sequential hyperedges connecting all words in a sentence and semantic hyperedges connecting top-K words with LDA-based topic modeling.
+There are also combinatory methods based on GAT.
+HyperGAT (Hypergraph Attention Networks)~\cite{ding-etal-2020-less} builds hypergraphs for each document to capture high-level interaction between words, consisting of sequential hyperedges connecting all words in a sentence and semantic hyperedges connecting top-K words with LDA-based topic modeling.
 Attention mechanism is utilized at both node- and edge-level to update representations.

+While these graph-based methods focus on general document-level text classification, we identify a research gap in adapting them for question classification, with the lack of question-specific feature extraction and graph construction methods, given questions' comparatively shorter lengths and interrogative sentence structure.